-We do allow clients to pay by the lesson but availability is limited.
-When riders pay by the lesson, then we will schedule by the lesson and we will only schedule one lesson at a time.
+We do allow clients to pay by the lesson, but availability is limited.
+When riders pay by the lesson, we will schedule by the lesson, and we will only schedule one lesson at a time.
 No spot or day/time is guaranteed when a rider pays by the lesson.

 MAKE-UP LESSONS/FAMILY EMERGENCIES

-A makeup lesson can be scheduled when notified at least 48 hours prior to the lesson.
+For those with a membership, a makeup lesson can be scheduled when notified at least 48 hours prior to the lesson.
+The makeup lesson must take place in the month in which the original lesson was scheduled and paid for.
 If a cancelation is last minute (less than 48 hours before the lesson), the rider will be charged for the lesson.
-For those riders with a membership, a makeup lesson must take place in the month in which the original lesson was scheduled and paid for.
-For Those clients who Pay By The Lesson, there is no guarantee as to when a make-up lesson can be scheduled.

-Lessons can be rescheduled when there is a family emergency and you need to cancel without a 48-hour notice.
+Rescheduling lessons when there is a family emergency is at Leah’s discretion.
 We do understand that emergencies arise where you can’t make it to your lesson – just let us know as soon as possible that you aren’t making it.
-On the other hand, we are trying to make a living so if family emergencies are a common occurrence, a rider will be moved to our waitlist.
+A rider sick with the common cold doesn’t constitute an emergency and it will be treated like a last-minute cancelation.

 LATE ARRIVALS/NO SHOWS

 Any client who arrives within 20 minutes after the start of their lesson will still receive a partial lesson which will end at their scheduled time.
 Any rider who arrives 20 minutes or more after the start of their lesson will be treated as a no show and charged for the lesson.